code-with-amitk/Code-examples/programming_lang/c++/design-patterns/Creational/facade/README.md

   - **PROBLEM**
     - You have all components for creating a home theater
       - DvDPlayer, Tuner, Screen, CDPlayer, Projector, TheaterLights, PopcornPopper, Amplifier
-    - Problem here is, if you want to enjoy home theater you have to:
+    - Problem here is, if you want to enjoy home theater, these are tasks(methods) to be performed/called:
       - Turn on the popcorn popper Start the popper popping
       - Dim the lights
       - Put the screen down